 The course is taught across three academic years.
-Students are introduced to what the difference between ICT and Computing is.
-In the first half term students grasp theoretical concepts and develop their literacy and numeracy skills to know how computers work.
+Students revisit concepts from year 7 at the start of some lessons as short activities.
+In the first half term students grasp theoretical concepts of computers and understand how they work.
+They will watch videos and be expected to remember acronyms of computer parts whilst developing their literacy and numeracy skills to solve computational problems.